 WARNING: If you use your personal copy of Voyager to do your

 risk.
 Leave yourself enough time to complete the

-Projects at one of the five computer labs listed in your Syllabus in
+Projects at one of the four computer labs listed in your Syllabus in

 case you encounter problems with your own equipment.